When did you first start using?

 In the summer of 2020, I began to get excruciating stomach aches, which I linked to liver damage caused by excessive drinking.
 I was transported by ambulance to the hospital and admitted to A&E. A nurse came to visit me after about 10-15 minutes and informed me that I was in labour and needed to give birth.
 I was stunned and speechless.
 I’d been told years before by a doctor that I wasn’t able to have children.

 20 minutes after the nurse told me this, I’d welcomed my baby boy into the world.
 I told the hospital staff about my substance abuse problems, and they put plans in place to help me detox.
-My family reached out and helped me contact Compare Rehab.
+My family reached out and helped me contact Compare Rehab UK.
 Their staff was great and referred me to a rehabilitation facility to help me recover from my substances problem.

 Where would you be now?